Westpac vs DF Markets, Updated for 2026

 The minimum deposit for DF Markets is $1.

 Depending on your needs, a lower minimum deposit can be beneficial.
-If you are experienced with forex trading but are looking for a change then both Westpac and DF Markets are a good choice.
+If you are experienced with forex trading but are looking for a change then both Westpac and DF Markets are a good option.

 Westpac vs DF Markets - Regulation And Licencing In More Detail